christianb93/k8s-on-openstack/roles/prepare_state/README.md

 The following variables are assumed to be set when calling this role:

 * state_dir: the directory where the state is stored.
+* access_node_ip - the public IP of the access node

 Dependencies
 ------------